 If you’re a medical marijuana patient looking to microdose, you have various types of consumption methods and products to choose from.

 It’s important to note that individual servings of edibles may contain THC concentrations that are too high for microdosing, which could require that you divide an edible into smaller portions.
 There are, however, now a number of edible products available that lend themselves to microdosing — such as mints, chocolates and gummies — that have smaller THC concentrations and can be easily eaten throughout the day.

-Vaping or smoking marijuana is also commonly used for microdosing.
+Vaping, smoking, or dabbing marijuana is also commonly used for microdosing.
 When using these inhalation methods for microdosing, you may take one draw or puff, wait five to 10 minutes to feel any effects, and then take another draw or puff if necessary.